Handprint flower messages

 *please note this post contains Amazon affiliate links.
 This means that if you purchase through the link provided I will receive a small commission: this however is at no extra cost to you and helps me keep this page up and running.
 Always check you are happy with product info before purchase.

 Place your child’s hand on the white card and draw around it.
-Then, take your scissors and cut out the handprint, you only need one handprint per flower (we made two)
+Then, take your scissors and cut out the handprint, you only need one handprint per flower.

 Decorate the handprint.
-Ted loved using loads of different colours and it turned out really lovely!
+My 3yo ‘Ted’ used loads of different colours and it turned out great!

-Position your flower and leaves where you would like them on the straw and then glue them down.
+Position your flower on the top of the straw and glue it down.
+Then position your leaves where you want them and glue them down too!

-To finish our flowers we rolled a ball of air drying clay and pushed the flower in to it, this was simply to make it freestanding, they look great with out without it though! you could even use a paper cup to make your own plant pot!
+To finish our flowers we rolled a ball of air drying clay and pushed the flower in to it, this was simply to make it freestanding and isn’t necessary.

-We would love to see your handprint flowers! you can drop a picture in the comments or on Facebook, Twitter and Pinterest!
+We would love to see your handprint flowers! you can share a picture on Facebook, Twitter and Pinterest!